apache/incubator-brooklyn/docs/use/guide/management/index.md

 TODO Describe how and when objects become "live", pushed out to other nodes.
 -->

-*This section is not available in this milestone release.*
+*This section still needs to be written.
+Feel free to [fork](/dev/contribute) the docs and lend a hand.*

 <a name="resilience"></a>
 Resilience